 So, in the first place check the type of error message you are getting.
 Second, run the Hardware and Device Troubleshooter or the Windows USB Troubleshooter and check if it helps.
-The automated tools checks the hardware/USB connected to the computer for any known issues and fix them automatically.
+The automated tools check the hardware/USB connected to the computer for any known issues and fix them automatically.

 Next, you want to check for any pending updates under Windows Update.
 Some of the updates might be related to the drivers and therefore needs to be installed on the computer.
 So check if you need to update your drivers.
 Visit the related website and search for the latest drivers available for the hard disk model and install it on the computer and check if that resolves the issue.